Clojure for Beginners: Clojure `for`, `doseq` & List Comprehensions — Generate and Iterate with Clarity

 Clojure `for`, `doseq` & List Comprehensions — Generate and Iterate with Clarity

-`for` is Clojure's list comprehension — give it one or more bindings and it hands back a lazy sequence of results.
-Add `:when` to filter, `:let` to name intermediate values, and you have a compact language for "generate me everything shaped like X."
+That's the whole pitch for for: describe the shape of the data you want, and Clojure generates it.
+No manual indexing, no accumulator, no "don't forget to clear the list before re-running." for is Clojure's list comprehension — give it one or more bindings and it hands back a lazy sequence of results.
+Add :when to filter, :let to name intermediate values, and you have a compact language for "generate me everything shaped like X." And when you don't want a list back — when you want side effects, like printing or writing to a file — doseq is the same shape, but eager and silent.

 ;; Episode 19: for, doseq, and List Comprehensions